Birkbeck/museum-analytics/README.md

 ## Download the data

 The [`data`](data/) directory contains data concerning *museum closures that took place in the UK between 2000 and 2025*, and the *dispersal of their collections*.
-All this data is contained and documented in the [`closure_data`](data/closure_data) directory.
+All this data is contained and documented in the [`closure_data`](data/closure_data) sub-directory.

  It details the different types of event that collections and objects are involved in and the different types of actor and location that collections flow between.

-The data also includes a CSV snapshot of the Mapping Museums database and a spreadsheet detailing closures and object flows.
+The data directory also includes a CSV snapshot of the Mapping Museums database and a spreadsheet detailing closures and object flows.
 These are both used by the [`sheet_to_graph`](sheet_to_graph/) utility to generate a Neo4j database.
-The files in [`closure_data`](data/closure_data) is exported from that database.
+The files in [`data/closure_data`](data/closure_data) are exported from that database.

-The files in [`report_data_01_08_2025`](data/report_data_01_08_2025) contain summary tables generated from a 1st August 2025 snapshot of the database.
-These summary tables were used to generate figures used in the report report Candlin _et al_ _Collections From Closed Museums in the UK 2000-25: A report on the data_.
+The files in [`data/report_data_01_08_2025`](data/report_data_01_08_2025) contain summary tables generated from a 1st August 2025 snapshot of the database.
+These summary tables were used to generate figures used in the report Candlin _et al_ _Collections From Closed Museums in the UK 2000-25: A report on the data_.

 ## Data model

-The [`data-model`](data-model/) directory contains the data model (also known as conceptual model) used in this research, including the entities and relations used to represent object flows; taxonomies of actor types, event types, and reasons for museum closure; and the attributes of museums.
-These resources are designed to be as reusable as possible in musem projects, practices, and studies.
+The [`data-model`](data-model/) directory contains the data model (conceptual model) developed during this research project, including the entities and relations used to represent object flows; taxonomies of actor types, event types, and reasons for museum closure; and the attributes of museums.
+These resources are designed to be reusable by other museum-related projects, practices, and studies.

 ## Software